JanAdell/RuinExplorer/index.md

 ## Team Members

 **Didac Llop** as Main Programmer and Designer:
  > Dedicated to the implementation of the most complex functionalities inside the code, Didac implemented Pathfinding methods, GUI modules    and game mechanics, like power ups or the character attack.
-He worked on the implementation of the menu and varios UI elements within    the game, as well as fixing animations, adding the fonts and balancing general game balance together with his partner.
+He worked on the implementation of the menu and varios UI elements within the game, as well as fixing animations, adding the fonts and general game balance together with his partner.
+Didac also implemented the entities in the game (with some minor fixes and addons by Jan) allowing the addition of enemies.

  * <https://github.com/didaclis>